enviodev/docs/docs/cli-commands.md

 ###### **Subcommands:**

-* `template` — Initialize from an example template
+* `template` — Initialize Evm indexer from an example template
-* `subgraph-migration` — Initialize by migrating config from an existing subgraph
+* `contract-import` — Initialize Evm indexer by importing config from a contract for a given chain
-* `contract-import` — Initialize by importing config from a contract for a given chain
+* `fuel` — Initialization option for creating Fuel indexer

 ###### **Options:**